dougpark/RaspberryPi_sysinfo/Readme.md

 # SysInfo
-* A simple bash script to display info about the current Raspberry Pi
+* A simple bash/python script to display info about the current Raspberry Pi

 # Installation
 * Copy sysinfo file to your Raspberry Pi